Bravely Default: Accolades

 Famitsu awarded the game its "Rookie Award" at its 2012 Awards event, while it received the 2012 Dengeki Online Consumer Award, the latter award being given while beating Persona 4 Golden (2nd) and Rune Factory 4 (3rd).
 At the Japan Game Awards, it received the Future Game Award in 2012 and the Excellence Award in 2013.
 It later won GameSpot's 3DS Game of the Year 2014 award.
 At the 2014 National Academy of Video Game Trade Reviewers (NAVGTR) awards, Bravely Default was nominated for the Game, Original Role Playing category.
+During the 18th Annual D.I.C.E.
+Awards, the Academy of Interactive Arts & Sciences nominated Bravely Default for "Handheld Game of the Year" and "Role-Playing/Massively Multiplayer Game of the Year".
 It was ranked by both IGN and GameSpot as one of the best games on the system in 2013 and 2014 respectively.

 Sequels

 The game's success, which went against Square Enix's presumptions due to the title's identity as a traditional role-playing game, prompted them to reconsider their game making strategy, which up to that point had been geared towards developing titles tailored for Western markets rather than focusing on the Japanese market.
 According to the developers, none of them believed that the game would be released overseas, and were overwhelmed by the positive fan feedback they had received.
 A manga titled Bravely Default: Flying Fairy began serialization online through Famitsu.
 Two compilation volumes were released in 2015 and 2016 respectively.
 Two supplementary books, released under the title Bravely Default: The Pocketbook of R, were released in December 2013.
 In addition to this, two drama CDs containing supplementary stories were released through 2013 and 2014.
-Music from the game was featured Theatrhythm Final Fantasy as DLC.
+Music from the game was featured in Theatrhythm Final Fantasy as DLC.

 A browser game spin-off titled Bravely Default: Praying Brage, began an open beta on November 11, 2012.
 Developed by NHN Hangame, Praying Brage takes place 200 years after the original game, and includes a new cast of characters aligned to four forces themed after Luxendarc's elemental crystals.
 Another spin-off, Bravely Archive: D's Report, was released for mobile devices on January 22, 2015.
 Like Praying Brage, it was set far in the future, followed an alternate scenario stemming from the events of Bravely Default, and featured characters from Praying Brage.
 By August of that year, D's Report had reached over four million downloads.
 A sequel was confirmed as being in development as early as 2013.
 The new game, Bravely Second: End Layer, was officially announced in December 2013.
 It released in Japan in 2015 and overseas in 2016.
 In an interview with Japanese magazine Dengeki, Asano said that he would ideally like to release a new Bravely game every year.